Govind0404/pandas/PROBLEM_DESCRIPTION.md

 ## Tests and determinism
 The provided tests assert correctness across:
 - Basic numeric cases, NA in values and weights.
-- Zero total weight → NaN result.
+- Zero total weight -> NaN result.
 - Index alignment when weights are passed as a misordered Series.
 - MultiIndex groups, categorical groupers, and dtype coverage.
-- Error cases: length mismatch, non‑numeric values.
+- Error cases: length mismatch, non-numeric values.

 All tests are deterministic and unambiguous with clear success criteria.